ebaauw/homebridge-hue/README.md

 By default, homebridge-hue does not expose schedules.
 You might want to change this in `config.json`, to enable or disable schedules from Homekit.

+## Rules
+A Hue bridge rule is exposed as a Homekit `Switch`.

+By default, homebridge-hue does not expose rules.
+You might want to change this in `config.json`, to enable or disable rules from Homekit or to monitor when rules are triggered.

 ## Installation
 The homebridge-hue plug-in obviously needs homebridge, which, in turn needs Node.js.
 I've followed the following steps to set it up on my macOS server: